RohitSett24/Mental-AI/README.md

 Decision Making: Instead of relying on rigid rules, the system learns from real student data to make decisions — adapting to various input combinations.

-Recommendation System: AI not only predicts but triggers context-specific advice.
+Recommendations System: AI not only predicts but triggers context-specific advice.
 These aren't random tips — they’re tied directly to the model's classification.